All Episodes

 Probably not.

-I certainly wouldn't with some of my friends who know that my wife is a nurse and she works with sharp objects.
+You know that my wife is a nurse and she works with sharp objects.

-She knows all about John Wayne Bobbitt.
+She knows all about John Wayne Bobbitt and stuff.

-The deal is that if you know what it is that you need to protect, whether it's your secret patent application elements, whether it's your mistress, whether it's your bank account, whether it's the dope that you're selling to the guy down the street, whatever it is, and you know that that's got certain nuggets to it, Then you just don't place those nuggets out there where other people can find them.
+The deal is that if you know what it is that you need to protect, whether it's your secret patent application elements, whether it's your mistress, whether it's your bank account, whether it's the dope that you're selling to the guy down the street, whatever it is, and you know that that's got certain nuggets to it, then you just don't place those nuggets out there where people can find them.

 You don't put them in the newspaper.

-The second part of it is knowing who can get that from you.
+The second part of it is knowing who can get that from you, who has an interest in getting that from you.

-May I ask you a question?
+Okay, may I ask you a question?

 Sure.